Are you one of the many Americans who have not yet begun to save for retirement? If so, you are not alone.

 Without the discipline to save regularly, individuals may find themselves unprepared for retirement and reliant on external sources of support.

-Again, lack of discipline is where Minimalist Living Ideas have helped me the most and I bet they can help you also.
+Again, lack of discipline is where Minimalist Living Ideas have helped me the most and I bet they can help you too.

 8. Social Security Reliance